 Bed-wetting, or nocturnal enuresis, occurs when a child urinates in his sleep.
-Bed-wetting is fairly common; about 5 to 7 million children over the age of 6 regularly wet their bed.
+Bed-wetting is fairly common.
+About 5 to 7 million children over age 6 regularly wet their bed.
 Most children do not need bed-wetting treatment and outgrow it.

 What Causes Bed-Wetting?